-Compliance with WhatsApp policies and use cases that respect WhatsApp guidelines.
-WhatsApp requires compliance with their:
+Compliance with WhatsApp policies and use cases that respect the WhatsApp guidelines.
+WhatsApp requires compliance with the following:

 a) You offer or sell